Nigel Stonier: Biography

 In 2019, Stonier began working on producing The Far North's debut album Songs For Gentle Souls.
 This garnered the band their first BBC 6 Music airplay.

-In 2020 Stonier worked with Mark Knopfler, Richard Thompson, Rick Wakeman, John Oates and other celebrated musicians on a remake of the classic Stand By Me (Ben E. King song), to raise funds for Help Musicians, the online fund established to support musicians affected by the global pandemic.
+In 2020 Stonier worked with Mark Knopfler, Richard Thompson, Rick Wakeman, John Oates and other celebrated musicians on a remake of the classic Stand By Me, to raise funds for Help Musicians, the online fund established to support musicians affected by the global pandemic.

 Stonier is an artistic director and curator of the annual music, poetry and literature event, Words and Music Festival, in Nantwich, Cheshire.
 This is now entering its sixteenth year and sister-festival, Nantwich Roots, has also been established.

 Marriage

 Stonier and Thea Gilmore were married until their separation in early 2019 and subsequent divorce in 2021.

 Discography

 Stonier has released six solo albums and one compilation.